 Teenager Resume With No Work Experience

-Creating a resume as a teenager can be hard, but it’s not impossible.
+Creating a resume as a teenager without work experience can seem daunting, but it doesn’t have to be.

 Sample Teenager Resume With No Work Experience